 Popular

-3 Easy Ways To Spring Clean Your Resume
+3 Easy Ways To Spring-Clean Your Resume

-Man spring cleans his resume
+Happy man on laptop spring cleans his resume

 Bigstock

 If it's been a while since you've updated your resume, don't wait any longer!
-Here are three easy ways you can spring clean your resume so it's ready for your next job search.
+Here are three easy ways you can spring-clean your resume so it's ready for your next job search.

 1. Update Your Skills (And Get Rid Of Irrelevant Ones)